myhdl/myhdl/doc/source/manual/cosimulation.rst

 enough for MyHDL's purposes.

-Consequently, the development of cosimulation for VHDL is currently on hold.
+Consequently, the development of co-simulation for VHDL is currently on hold.
 For some applications, there is an alternative: see :ref:`conv-testbench`.